dashmage/plr/README.md

 ```

 # Usage
-In order to fetch the problem details, run
+From the LeetCode problem URL, obtain the title slug name.
+For the [two sum problem](https://leetcode.com/problems/two-sum/), that would be `two-sum`.

+Now run,
 ```sh
 $ plr pull two-sum

 1-two-sum.py has been created!
 Happy solving
 ```
-This fetches the [two sum problem](https://leetcode.com/problems/two-sum/) and adds the problem details into the docstring of the newly created python file, `1-two-sum.py`. `1` is the problem ID for the two sum problem.
+This fetches the problem description and python starter code and adds into the newly created `1-two-sum.py` python file. `1` is the problem ID for the two sum problem.

 After coding up a solution and adding it to the `Solution` class, run the `plr test` command to validate it against the example test cases.
 ```sh